 Ms. Henry won a rare corporate not-guilty jury verdict in a criminal antitrust trial and won the first court victory in over a decade against an FTC non-healthcare merger challenge.
 She has served as lead counsel in various complex civil commercial disputes, including antitrust, RICO, contract and tort claims, and provides antitrust and trade practices counseling and merger antitrust clearances.

-Ms. Henry currently serves as Vice Chair of the Antitrust Section of the American Bar Association (ABA) and has previously served as International Officer, Program Officer, co-chair of the Spring Meeting, and council member.
+Ms. Henry currently serves as Chair of the Antitrust Section of the American Bar Association (ABA) and has previously served as International Officer, Program Officer, co-chair of the Spring Meeting, and council member.
+At the invitation of the Department of Justice and Federal Trade Commission, Ms. Henry serves as a Non-Governmental Advisor to the International Competition Network (ICN), an organization of more than 100 competition agencies from around the world that works to address antitrust enforcement and policy issues.
 She is a frequent speaker on antitrust issues.

 Ms. Henry received her A.B. from Vassar College in 1975, and her J.D. cum laude from Rutgers University School of Law in 1978 where she was the articles editor of the Rutgers Law Journal.
 She completed a Leadership Course from Harvard Business School in 2007.
 She is admitted as an attorney in District of Columbia, New Jersey and Pennsylvania.